Enabling Differentially Private Federated Learning for Speech Recognition: Benchmarks, Adaptive Optimizers and Gradient Clipping: Empirical Analysis: Federated Learning with Differential Privacy

 For FL training with the large cohort size of $1{,}024$, the client delta norms are already bounded due to the local clipping (see Algorithm~\ref{alg:fl-dp}, line~\ref{step:local-clip}) done in each step of the local training for every client (see Figure~\ref{fig:app:dp-delta-norms-bound}).
 Local clipping is a necessary part of the training because otherwise the local training of the transformer model would not converge~\citep{zhai2023stabilizing,dehghani2023scaling}.
 This is similar to the standard recipe for the central training of transformer models.

 As discussed in Section~\ref{sec:fldp-results}, we varied the clipping bound $C$ for clients' deltas and did not observe any impact of it on the final performance even when $C=10^{-8}$.
 We also did not observe the difference between training with the full precision (float32) or training with the reduced precision (bloat16).
+The {\lamb} optimizer's $\xi=10^{-6}$, thus it was a leading term in the denominator during optimization when clipping $C<10^{-6}$.

 We assume that the seed model is trained centrally without DP\footnote{We presume that these data are either public or do not require privacy protection.} (e.g. \textit{LS-100}) after which FL with DP is run on \textit{CV-en-train} by initializing FL model with the seed model.
-When we add DP noise to the training alongside with the clipping of clients' deltas, we also did not observe any difference in the training dynamic and final performance (WER) as long as $C/\sigma$ remained constant (e.g., halving the clipping bound $C$ and halving the noise $\sigma$ would produce a nearly identical model).
+When we add DP noise to the training alongside with the clipping of clients' deltas, we also did not observe any difference in the training dynamic and final performance (WER) as long as $C\sigma_{\mathrm{DP}}$ remained constant (e.g., halving the clipping bound $C$ and halving the noise $\sigma_{\mathrm{DP}}$ would produce a nearly identical model).
 We hypothesise that this is the outcome of (i)~above observation that clipping does not affect training; and (ii)~using LAMB as a central optimizer, which performs LARS per-layer scaling, and scales both the noise as well as the signal in the same way.